Finding Cut-Offs in Leaderless Rendez-Vous Protocols is Easy: The Scaling and Insertion lemmas

-\begin{proof}[Proof idea] The idea of the proof is a follows: In a first stage, we asynchronously execute multiple ``copies'' of the firing sequence $\sigma$ from multiple ``copies'' of the marking $M$, until we reach a marking at which all places of $\pre{\supp{\sigma}}$ contain a sufficiently large number of tokens.
-At this point we temporarily interrupt the executions of the copies of $\sigma$ to \emph{insert} a firing sequence with Parikh mapping $\norm{\boldy} \parikh{\sigma}+ \boldy$.
-The net effect of this sequence is to transfer some copies of $M$ to $M'$, leaving the other copies untouched, and exactly one copy of $L$ to $L'$.
-In the third stage, we resume the interrupted executions of the copies of $\sigma$, which completes the transfer of the remaining copies of $M$ to $M'$ . \end{proof}
+\begin{proof} We first provide an intuition behind the proof.
+In a first stage, we asynchronously execute multiple ``copies'' of the firing sequence $\sigma$ from multiple ``copies'' of the marking $M$, until we reach a marking in which all places of $\pre{\supp{\sigma}}$ contain a sufficiently large number of tokens.
+At this point we temporarily interrupt the executions of the copies of $\sigma$ to \emph{insert} $k$ firing sequences each with Parikh mapping $\alpha \parikh{\sigma}+ \boldy$.
+The net effect of this sequence is to transfer $\alpha k$ copies of $M$ to $M'$, leaving the other copies untouched, and exactly $k$ copies of $L$ to $L'$.
+In the third stage, we resume the interrupted executions of the copies of $\sigma$, which completes the transfer of the remaining copies of $M$ to $M'$.
+We now proceed to the formal proof.